benchristel/waterslide/README.md

   SerializeUsers
 ```

-There's obviously a lot more lines of code in the new version, but the sequence of transformations reads naturally, and, perhaps more importantly, every step can now be unit-tested individually.
+There's obviously a lot more lines of code in the new version, but the sequence of transformations reads naturally, it's easy to insert a new transformation without fear of breaking something, and every step can now be unit-tested individually.

 ## Installation